lightbend/kalix-javascript-sdk/CONTRIBUTING.md

     npm run build
     ```

-if you set PROXY_SNAPSHOT_DIRECTORY pointing to your local kalix-proxy then you can use your proxy.
+if you set RUNTIME_SNAPSHOT_DIRECTORY pointing to your local kalix-proxy then you can use your proxy.

     ```
-    export PROXY_SNAPSHOT_DIRECTORY="/path/to/my/kalix-proxy"
+    export RUNTIME_SNAPSHOT_DIRECTORY="/path/to/my/kalix-runtime"
     ```

 Otherwise of the default that is downloaded from https://repo1.maven.org/maven2/io/kalix/kalix-$module-protocol/$framework_version/kalix-$module-protocol-$framework_version.zip